adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

         }
     }

-Let's check, whether Behat recognizes our new definitions with ``php app/console behat -e test @AcmeDemoBundle --definitions``.
+Let's check, whether Behat recognizes our new definitions with ``php app/console behat -e test @AcmeDemoBundle -dl``.
 The output should be.

 * ``Given /I have a category "([^"]*)"/``
 * ``Given /I have a product "([^"]*)"/``